-In Secondary, strategies for students' progress will be recorded in a One Page Profile and an IEP.
+In Secondary, strategies for students' progress will be recorded in a One Page Profile and a Learning Plan.

 One Page Profiles are part of a new Person Centred Planning approach to supporting individuals with ALNs.
 The one page profile will identify: